Get free heat pump quotes

 It’s very cold (or hot) outside

-This is more likely to happen with air source heat pumps or air-to-air heat pumps, since ground source heat pumps fare better in very cold weather conditions – when the outside air is at 0ºC, the ground is usually at 10ºC.
+This is more likely to happen with air-source heat pumps or air-to-air heat pumps since ground-source heat pumps fare better in very cold weather conditions – when the outside air is at 0ºC, the ground is usually at 10ºC.

-Air-to-air heat pumps double up as air conditioning units in the summer, and so they might also run constantly during a heatwave as they struggle to cool the home.
+Air-to-air heat pumps double up as air conditioning units in the summer, so they might also run constantly during a heatwave as they struggle to cool the home.

 Find out more about how heat pumps work in cold weather.